 With The Silver Chair film now in the works, I decided to reread the Narnian Chronicles.
-I hadn’t cracked these books since I was a kid and wanted to see if they held up as I remember them.
-It’s pretty close, except the final book has gone from rock-bottom to the top of my list.
-That’s significant given its dire content.
-Here are my rankings, as an adult empathizing with the target audience.
+Here are my rankings, as an adult trying hard to empathize with the target audience.

-1. The Last Battle.
-5 stars.
+1. The Last Battle (10/10).
 Children are still traumatized by this book and react by throwing it at their friends, railing against Susan’s fate, and wanting nothing to do with Christianity for the rest of their lives.
 This last is ironic, given Lewis’ intent to use Narnia as a benign evangelical tool and win children to Christ on lighter terms.
 In the previous six books he did this by papering over unpleasantries: Edmund was a Judas-traitor, but unlike Jesus’ disciple he was forgiven and redeemed; Digory was an Adam-analog (bringing evil into unfallen Narnia), but at least he and Polly weren’t bad enough to eat the forbidden fruit.
 The Last Battle pulls no punches and even kills you while you’re down.
 Narnia is destroyed, Aslan’s wayward subjects (those sweet talking animals) are cast into the apocalyptic incinerator, and even gentle Queen Susan gets the shaft (she is “no longer a friend of Narnia”, we are told, simply because she enjoys dating boys and having sex).
-But this is what apocalypses are: outpourings of divine wrath that serve a “justice” so hyper it redefines the meaning of the word.
+But that’s what apocalypses are: outpourings of divine wrath that serve a “justice” so hyper it redefines the meaning of the word.
 They’re mysteries like the Book of Job.
 Certainly from a dramatic point of view, The Last Battle‘s dark and depressing content is its strength.
 It’s the most honest of the seven books, and I think the absolute best, though as a kid I remember thinking it dry for the heavy-handed allegory.
-I was wrong: the Revelation-plotted narrative is tight and incredibly suspenseful.
+I was wrong: the Revelation-plotted narrative is quite a thrill ride.
 Evil forces keep getting the upper hand against Narnia’s last king.
 The ape-ass duo (false prophet and anti-Christ) work their repulsive designs from inside a barn, which contains shifting terrors we can barely glimpse.
-There are no victories here, save Aslan’s at the end, which is glorious but also distressing.
+There are no victories here, save Aslan’s at the end, which is glorious though distressing.

-6. The Lion, the Witch, and the Wardrobe.
-3 ½ stars.
-It’s famous, it’s widely loved, but it does have problems.
+6. The Lion, the Witch, and the Wardrobe (5/10).
+It’s famous, it’s widely loved, but it has problems.
 First is the wonderland of Narnia itself, which is a hodgepodge of myths — Norse dwarves, Greek centaurs and fauns, even bloody Santa Claus, all jumbled around an allegory of Christ’s death and resurrection.
-The allegory works fine, but other intrusions don’t, especially the junk theology of “lord, liar or lunatic” preached through the scoldings of a professor.
+The allegory is supplemented by other intrusions, especially the junk theology of “lord, liar or lunatic” preached through the scoldings of a professor.
 Obviously those aren’t the only conclusions one can draw about someone making an outlandish claim: people can be ignorant, immature, misinformed, misguided, or believe in myth.
 If a sane honest child told you about a magic wardrobe that leads to a fantasy land, you wouldn’t conclude she was right simply because she was sane and honest.
-But for all the pastiche and hollow evangelism, The Lion, the Witch and the Wardrobe succeeds in ways that matter.
-It starts as a portal fairy tale, escalates into a clash of good and evil, then inaugurates a blissful era that we’re yanked out of feeling we’ve dreamed the whole thing.
-The winter setting is inspired, the White Witch a nasty piece of work, and Aslan’s sacrifice emotionally intense (Andrew Adamson’s film made the Stone Table scene very upsetting, and the story’s best).
+For all the pastiche and hollow evangelism, The Lion, the Witch and the Wardrobe does an average job as a portal fairy tale escalating into a clash of good and evil, then inaugurating a blissful era that we’re yanked out of feeling we’ve dreamed the whole thing.
+(Andrew Adamson’s film adaptation improves dramatically on the book with epic battle scenes, and by making Aslan’s sacrifice upsetting in the extreme — almost a Mel Gibson-like “Passion of the Lion”.)
 When Lewis wrote it he had no plans for other Narnia books, and it shows by its focus on “message” at the expense of literary craft.
 In that sense, it’s the most juvenile of the seven books — more than the others it condescends by interrupting the narrative to address readers directly.
-But there’s no denying its pure impact on kids, and I’d be lying if I said the Witch’s menagerie of animals turned to stone didn’t once give me a nightmare.